Danaemisdan/AI-Teacher/README.md

 # AI School

-An interactive AI-powered learning environment built with Next.js, WebLLM, and Momentum
+An interactive AI-powered learning environment built with Next.js, WebLLM, and Momentum.

 ## Overview